canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

       use DHCP, which is appropriate.
 You can adjust it if necessary, though.

-   -  In theory, you can configure the external network either via ``/etc/network/interfaces`` or by using the Desktop's Network Manager tool.
+   -  You can configure the external network either via ``/etc/network/interfaces`` or by using the Desktop's Network Manager tool.